BankaiNoJutsu/tera-db-parser/README.md

-# Tera Europe DB Parser | ..a project by VALKYTEQ
+# Tera Data Parser | ..a project by VALKYTEQ

 Tera Datacenter Parser to create Database Tables